gouthy/DroughtPropagation/README.md

 # DroughtPropagation
-Codes for generating Drought Propagation metrics and figures in paper
+Codes for generating Drought Propagation metrics and figures for article "Human-driven land surface transformations are major influences in global drought propagation"